joshmarshall/zerotask/README.md

 * Dispatcher - Takes a JSON-RPC request in the current context and fires off handlers.
 * Server - A collection of polled ZMQ sockets with callbacks.
 * Broker - The dude responsible for handing out tasks and receiving results.
-* Node - The dude responsible for doing all the work.
+* Node - The dude responsible for handing all the work to the workers.
+* Worker - The dude responsible for handling a single task.
 * Client - The dude requesting the work.
 * Task - A function added to the dispatcher with an @task wrapper